fogo01/Sci-Craft/README.md

 # Sci-Craft
-A minecraft mod about sience fiction, space and stuff
+A minecraft mod about seience fiction, space and stuff